ga4gh-rnaseq/schema/sequence_annotation.md

 ---
 layout: default
-title: rnaseq expression protocol
+title: sequence annotation protocol
 suppress_footer: true
 ---

-# RNA-seq expression API spec v0.1.0
+# Sequence Annotation API spec v0.1.0

 # Design principles

-This API provides a means of retrieving RNA-seq expression data via a client/server model.
+This API provides a means of retrieving genomic sequence annotation data via a client/server model.

 Features of this API include:

-* A matrix representation for expression data to allow for efficient retrieval of large numbers of results
-* Support for a hierarchical data model which provides the option for servers to associate expression data for discovery and retrieval
-* Support for accessing subsets of expression data through slicing operations on the expression matrix and/or query filters to specify features to be included
+* A method to return annotated genomic features in a format compatible with the standard GFF/GTF format
 * A method to return per-base values over an interval which could be a subset of the genome or the entire genome similar to a wiggle representation used for visualization

 Out of the scope if this API are:

-* A means of retrieving primary read sequence data.
-Expression matrices provide a means to link to their input read sequences and servers should implement additional API(s) to allow for search and retrieval of raw reads.
 * A means of retrieving reference sequences.
 Expression matrices provide a means to link to the genomic reference used for alignment.
 Servers should implement additional API(s) to allow for search and retrieval of reference base sequences.

 # Protocol essentials